 CIC: Completely-In-the-Canal aids are the tiniest hearing aids.
 They extend deep into the ear canal and are not visible from the front or even side.
 Due to their small size, they can be difficult to manipulate and usually require a “removal string” to extract from the ear.
 These aids completely occlude the ear canal and often provide a strong sense of ear fullness.
-These aids often provide the least amount of amplification but cost the most money.
+Batteries in these must be changed every 4-5 days and they usually cannot connect to smart phones.

 BTE: Behind-The-Ear hearing aids are the largest hearing aids and offer benefits not found in other styles.
 The aid sits hidden behind-the-ear with a custom earmold that sits comfortably in the ear.
 These are the most flexible of all hearing aids and offer the greatest number of features.
 These features can reduce background noise, enhance clarity, enhance telephone clarity, and provide the greatest amount of amplification.
-Despite their number of features, these aids often cost the least amount.
+They are rechargeable or battery operated and feature the most wireless capabilities to connect to smartphones.

 Click here for some Frequently Asked Questions about hearing aids.